A Deep Learning-Based Method for Power System Resilience Evaluation: Methodology

 \subsection{Method Overview}

-Our proposed method for evaluating power system resilience combines the advantages of both statistics-based and simulation-based methods.
-It treats the power system as a black box, and no detailed system topology is required.
-The system characteristics under severe weather scenarios are learned by a deep learning model using historical power outage records and weather data; hence, no fragility model is needed.
-After training the model, we input hazardous weather events and system information to predict system performance.
-The resilience of the system is then calculated as the average system performance across these test scenarios.
-Since multiple systems can be tested with the same set of attack events, this approach facilitates the comparison of resilience between different systems.
+The proposed framework for evaluating power system resilience combines the strengths of both statistics-based and simulation-based approaches while avoiding their key limitations.
+Unlike simulation-based methods, it does not require detailed system topology or component fragility models.
+Instead, system behavior under severe weather scenarios is learned directly from historical outage and weather data using a deep learning model.
+Once trained, the model takes hazardous weather events and system descriptors as inputs to predict the resulting performance trajectory, which is then quantified through the resilience trapezoid method.
+Because the same benchmark set of hazardous events can be applied to multiple systems, the framework enables consistent and fair resilience comparisons across regions or utilities.

-In this method, system performance is represented as the number of customers served, normalized by the total number of customers in the system; thus, the system performance is maximized at 1.0.
-When a severe weather event impacts the power system, performance initially drops, then plateaus while waiting for damaged components to be repaired, and finally restores to the initial system capacity after repairs, as illustrated in Fig.~\ref{fig:system_perf}.
-The resilience of the system during a single event can be measured using the resilience trapezoid method \cite{R26}, as shown in (\ref{eq:single_event_resilience}).
-Here, $Rs_{i,k}$ represents the resilience of system $k$ during outage event $i$, $f(t)$ denotes the normalized system performance curve during the event, and $T_1$ and $T_2$ are the start and end times of the outage event, respectively.
-It is important to note that the end time of the outage event differs from the end time of the weather event; the former refers to when the system is fully recovered, while the latter marks the end of the weather scenario (e.g., a thunderstorm).
-Typically, the system recovery time extends beyond the weather event as it takes time for repair crews to fix all the damaged components.
-Depending on data availability, the end time of the weather event could also be used.
-In this method, a deep learning model is trained to predict $Rs_{i,k}$ based on the system and weather event information, as detailed in Section \ref{model_intro_section}.
+In this framework, system performance is represented by the fraction of customers served, normalized by the total number of customers in the system; hence, the maximum performance is 1.0.
+When a severe weather event occurs, performance typically drops rapidly, remains at a reduced level while damaged components await repair, and then gradually recovers to full capacity, as illustrated in Fig.~\ref{fig:system_perf}.
+The area under this performance curve captures the system's ability to sustain service and recover, which is quantified using the resilience trapezoid method \cite{R26}.
+The resilience of system $k$ during outage event $i$ is defined in (\ref{eq:single_event_resilience}), where $f(t)$ denotes the normalized performance curve, and $T_1$ and $T_2$ represent the start and end times of the outage event, respectively.
+Note that $T_2$ differs from the end time of the weather event: The outage ends when the system is fully restored, which generally occurs later than the cessation of the hazardous weather.